 Race-MEPS tables are shown starting with 2002 data, the year MEPS transitioned to the Office of Management and Budget (OMB) standards issued in 1997 for collecting racial and ethnic data.
-The new standards allow respondents to identify more than one racial group (https://www.govinfo.gov/app/details/FR-1997-10-30/97-28653).
-For all tables, race is classified into five single-race categories and a multiple-race category: (1) White, (2) Black, (3) Asian, (4) Native Hawaiian or Other Pacific Islander, (5) American Indian or Alaska Native, and (6) multiple races.
-Because of differences in the classification of race, racial estimates reported using MEPS data from 2002 and subsequent years is not directly comparable with estimates that use data before 2002.
+The new standards allow respondents to identify more than one racial group (https://obamawhitehouse.archives.gov/omb/fedreg_1997standards).
+For all tables, race was classified into five single race categories and a multiple-race category, as follows: (1) White, (2) Black, (3) Asian, (4) Native Hawaiian or Other Pacific Islander, (5) American Indian or Alaska Native, and (6) multiple races.
+Because of differences in the classification of race, racial estimates reported using MEPS data from 2002 and subsequent years are not directly comparable with estimates that use data prior to 2002.

 Ethnicity-Ethnicity was designated as either Hispanic or non-Hispanic.
 People of Hispanic origin may be of any race.
 Estimates were derived for both Hispanic and non-Hispanic subpopulations.
 In addition, race was combined with ethnicity to enable estimation of data for categories that include non-Hispanic White, non-Hispanic Black, and non-Hispanic other.
 For 2002 and later years, non-Hispanic White and non-Hispanic Black categories excluded multiple-race individuals.
-Beginning with the 2019 NHQDR, non-Hispanic Asian data are also analyzed.
+Beginning with the 2019 NHQDR, non-Hispanic Asian data were also analyzed.

-Family income-MEPS includes a five-level categorical variable for family income as a percentage of the federal poverty level (FPL).
-For construction of this variable, definitions of income, family, and poverty are taken from the poverty statistics developed by the Current Population Survey.
+Family income-MEPS includes a five-level categorical variable for family income as a percentage of the poverty guideline (PG).
+For construction of this variable, definitions of income, family, and poverty were taken from the poverty statistics developed by the Current Population Survey.
 For the purposes of analysis and reporting in the NHQDR, the near-poor and low-income categories were combined.
-This process resulted in a four-level categorical variable of poverty status: (1) negative or poor refers to household incomes below the FPL; (2) near poor/low income, from the FPL to just below 200 percent of the FPL; (3) middle income, 200 percent to just below 400 percent of the FPL; and (4) high income, 400 percent or more of the FPL.
+This approach resulted in a four-level categorical variable of poverty status: (1) household incomes below the PG; (2) the PG to just below 200% of the PG; (3) 200% to just below 400% of the PG; and (4) 400% or more of the PG.

 Education-The education variable was constructed only for people age 18 years and over and any measure presented for the education subpopulations includes only people in this age group.
 Reporting of educational attainment is based on the number of completed years of education when they first entered MEPS.
 For the NHQDR, this measure was grouped into three categories: (1) less than high school refers to people with less than 12 completed years of education; (2) high school graduate, people with exactly 12 completed years of education; and (3) at least some college, people with greater than 12 completed years of education.
-A different education question was asked in 2012-2014 and was used to produce estimates for the same three categories.
+A different education question was asked in 2012-2014 and used to produce estimates for the same three categories.

 Health insurance coverage-Insurance coverage was constructed in a hierarchical manner and in relation to a person's age.
 For the population under age 65, those who were uninsured for the entire year were classified as "uninsured"; those who had any private coverage at any time during the year (including TRICARE/CHAMPVA) were classified as having "private insurance"; and those who had only public coverage (i.e., no private) at any time during the year were classified as "public only."

 The population age 65 and over was classified as "Medicare only," "Medicare and private," or "Medicare and other public assistance."
 A small number of people age 65 and over were found to only have private insurance or to be uninsured.
-This residual group is not shown in the tables.
+This residual group was not shown in the tables.